Medicine 1 Site Descriptions

 Program Coordinator: Stephanie Wade (email@example.com) (413) 395-7879

 Beth Israel Deaconess Needham– BIDH-Needham is a 58-bed (including 7 ICU beds) community hospital.
 The inpatient service is staffed by attending hospitalists, who are internal medicine trained physicians specializing in the care of inpatients.
 This means that essentially 100% of your physician interactions will be with attending physicians which will afford you a higher level of independence and autonomy.
-You will return to Boston Medical Center for Wednesday didactics and a car is required.
+A car is required.

 Associate Clerkship Director: Jonathan Goldman (firstname.lastname@example.org) (781) 453-6100

 Beth Israel Deaconess Plymouth– is a150 bed community hospital that provides care to patients and communities on the South Shore and on Cape Cod.
 Students will work directly with hospitalists in the provision of care (with an opportunity for greater independence and autonomy), and get first-hand experience in an accountable care organization.
-You will return to Boston Medical Center for Wednesday didactics and a car is required.
-Housing is provided.
+A car is required and housing is provided.

 Program Coordinator: Jenna Burton (email@example.com) (508) 830-2679